Absinth13/lotteryGenerator-/README.md

-this are some exercises a form and some arrays plus the lottery generator
+this are some exercises a form and some arrays plus the lottery generator for draw numbers